-In the world of credit repair, one of the hot topics we deal with on a regular basis is the impact of dispute verbiage on a credit report.
-As a consumer, you could very well have a 680 or 720 credit score, but still be denied for a loan.
-Many loan programs out there will not allow you to move forward with the loan until the dispute remarks are removed from that credit report.
+As a credit repair agency, one of the hot topics we deal with on a regular basis is the effect of dispute verbiage on a credit report.
+As a consumer, you could very well have a strong 680 or 720 credit score, but still be denied for a loan because of dispute verbiage.

 What is dispute verbiage?

 As a consumer, you have the right to dispute statements on your credit report.
 When you do this, your credit report generally has a clause that reads, “consumer disputes, investigation in process.”
 Once you dispute something on your credit, you have a 30-day investigation period where credit bureaus have received your dispute and are actively looking into its legitimacy.

 While a dispute statement might seem harmless, it actually can really hurt you change of getting a loan.
 Most loan programs do not allow you to move forward with a loan until the dispute remarks have been removed from the credit report.

 So, why do banks operate this way?
 After all, you could very well have disputed something that shouldn’t be on your credit statement in the first place.
 Why should you be penalized for this?